vishal-girhepunje/practiceAssignment/CollectionFramework/Defination.md

 -  The Collection interface extends the Iterable interface and therefore all the subclasses of Collection interface also implement the Iterable interface.

 It contains only one abstract method. i.e.,

+# Collection Interface
+The Collection interface is the interface which is implemented by all the classes in the collection framework.
+It declares the methods that every collection will have.
+In other words, we can say that the Collection interface builds the foundation on which the collection framework depends.

+Some of the methods of Collection interface are Boolean add ( Object obj), Boolean addAll ( Collection c), void clear(), etc. which are implemented by all the subclasses of Collection interface.